Vandivier/afterecon/content/2016-09-10-some-economic-history-of-beer-in-the-us.md

 ---
-title: Some Economic History of Beer in the US
+title: "Some Economic History of Beer in the US"
 date: 2016-09-10 13:19:44
 author: John Vandivier
 ---